-As with all other states, North Carolina traffic court records are public records, under the public access to information law, and may be accessed and viewed by members of the public, except where these records have been restricted from public access by a judge.
+North Carolina traffic court records are public records and may be accessed and viewed by members of the public, except where these records have been restricted from public access by a judge.

 Getting a Traffic Ticket in North Carolina

-A North Carolina traffic ticket also referred to as a North Carolina Uniform Citation Ticket is usually a computer-generated long-form issued for traffic violations.
+A traffic ticket also referred to as a Uniform Citation Ticket is usually a computer-generated long-form issued for North Carolina traffic violations and infractions.
 This represents a sworn statement from the officer describing the observed violation.
 It is issued by a state, county or municipal police or sheriff department officer and will be completed by the officer.
 It will show the bio-data of the offender including full name, date of birth, social security number, physical & mailing addresses (if different) and details of the license and vehicle involved.
 The nature of the charge being cited for will also be listed, along with the location where the alleged offense occurred with the date and time.